 Cupping is an ancient form of therapy based on the meridian theory in which special cups are places on the skin of the body to create suctions.
 It removes any stagnation in the body and opens up the meridians thereby allowing Qi to flow freely.
-Cupping is the best way of opening up the meridians on a person’s back to rejuvenate the body.
+According to Chinese medicine theory, cupping is the best way of opening up the meridians on a person’s back to rejuvenate the body and to improve organ functions.

 Glass cups are used for cupping in our clinic because they produce strong suction effect and are easy to sterilize.
 Glass cupping involves setting a cotton ball on fire.
 As the fire goes out, the cup is put upside down on the skin.
 A vacuum effect is created when the air inside the cup cools down.
 This causes the skin to rise and redden as the blood vessels expand.